MANA, A National Latina Organization: Early activism

-MANA's 15th Anniversary and Name Change
+15th anniversary and name change

 In 1989, as the Mexican-American Women's National Association celebrated its fifteenth anniversary, MANA's leaders and activists began discussing the organization's original mission statement and name.
 The Mexican-American Women's National Association always welcomed women of all Hispanic backgrounds, and by 1989 there were many non-Mexican Latina women involved in MANA.
 Some members suggested MANA officially acknowledge Latina contributions and issues by including all Latinas in its name, mission statement, and guiding principles.
 This was a controversial suggestion, and discussions on the topic lasted for five years.
 Many members believed the name change represented a positive step toward the future because MANA's former name represented social exclusion, and some members supported the name change because they believed Chicana and Latina issues were the same to American society.
 Older activists disagreed with the suggestion, fearing that the voices, experiences, and contributions from the organization's first fifteen years would be discounted.
 They claimed that this inclusion would combine all Latina ethnicities and erase Mexican American women's unique community, which was MANA's original purpose.
 MANA leadership held a vote in 1994, at which point the Mexican-American Women's National Association officially became MANA, A National Latina Organization.

 "MANA" was originally an acronym for the Mexican American Women's National Association that was frequently used to refer to the organization.
 Beginning in 1994, MANA was now a part of the official name, MANA represents the organization's history and is shorthand for the Spanish word hermana, or sister.

-Current Activism
+Current activism

 MANA's contemporary activism focuses on Latina leadership development, Latina social achievements and representation, Hispanic women's education, Reproductive rights, Economic inequality, Latina inclusion, services for survivors of Domestic violence, and Immigration reform in the United States.
 Because of its activism, MANA remains an active organization decades after founding, making it one of the longest continually active Mexican-American organization in America, with 23 local chapters across the country.
 Furthermore, MANA's collaborations, annual conferences, and testimonies were well known during their early years, and continue to form the base of their work today.
 MANA currently continues holding Las Primeras, an annual conference started in 1990, and runs two educational initiatives, Hermanitas and AvonZamos.